Composite Enclaves: Towards Disaggregated Trusted Execution: Related Work

-TrustZone is a system TEE provided by ARM for their system-on-chips (SoC)~\cite{winter2008trusted}.
-TrustZone applications run on top of a secure OS that is trusted and isolated from the standard operating system (also known as the rich OS).
-Isolation between the two worlds is achieved by an extra bit on the bus.
-However, there is no isolation between different TrustZone applications.
-Due to this limitation, mobile phone manufacturers usually only allow TrustZone applications that are signed by them.
-TrustZone only provides the lower level isolation property between the rich OS and the secure OS.
-Everything else, i.e., isolation between TrustZone applications, remote attestation, etc., has to be added to the secure OS~\cite{ning2014samsungknox}.
-There have been many proposals that try to improve on the capabilities of TrustZone~\cite{brasser2019sanctuary,hua2017vtz}.
-Sanctuary~\cite{brasser2019sanctuary} enables user-space TrustZone enclaves.
+ARM TrustZone is a system TEE provided by ARM for their system-on-chips~\cite{winter2008trusted}.
+TrustZone applications run on top of a secure OS that is trusted and isolated from the standard OS (rich OS).
+TrustZone only provides the lower level isolation property between the rich OS and the secure OS with an extra bit on the bus.
+Everything else, i.e., isolation between TrustZone applications or remote attestation, has to be implemented by the secure OS~\cite{ning2014samsungknox}.
+Due to this limitation, manufacturers usually only allow TrustZone applications that are signed by them.
+Sanctuary~\cite{brasser2019sanctuary} extends TrustZone with user-space enclaves.
 Sanctuary achieves isolation by running enclaves in their own address space in the normal world.
-However, Sanctuary is very similar to Intel SGX, and thus, it does not extend to peripherals.
-There exists proposals that enable additional security properties such as a trusted path by enabling direct pairing of peripherals (e.g., the touchscreen) to the TrustZone application.
-Such proposals include TruZ-Droid~\cite{TruZ-Droid}, TrustUI~\cite{trustUI}, SeCloak~\cite{SeCloak}, VButton~\cite{VButton}.
-All of these solutions do not provide any form of peripheral attestation similar to \name{}.
-They also do not consider other peripherals or how to dynamically allow an enclave to access a peripheral previously used by another enclave.
-Moreover, as mentioned earlier, the absence of isolation between the TrustZone applications makes the proposal mentioned above weak in inter enclave isolation guarantee.
+However, it does not extend to external \sphw.
+Some other proposals~\cite{TruZ-Droid,trustUI,SeCloak,VButton} enable additional security properties such as a trusted path by enabling direct pairing of peripherals (e.g., the touchscreen) to TrustZone applications.
+However, these are only geared towards IO for trusted path and do not support generic (dynamic) devices.